VoronDesign/VoronUsers/printer_mods/jeoje/Z_Chain_Retainer_Thermistor_Mount/README.md

-# Voron V2.4 Z Chain Retainer with Integrated Thermistor Mount
+# Voron V2.4 Z Chain Guide with Integrated Thermistor Mount

-When looking for a clean way to mount a chamber temperature sensor, the Z chain retainer seemed like a perfect opportunity.
+When looking for a clean way to mount a chamber temperature sensor, the Z chain guide seemed like a perfect opportunity.
 It should fit any thermistor with a 3mm barrel.

 <div align="center">
     <img src="images/render1.png" height="350" hspace="10">